Loading…

 Planning tip

-When to go, April to October, alongside the rest of the upper Hunza/Gojal season.
+Best Time to Visit, April to October, alongside the rest of the upper Hunza/Gojal season.

 Getting there, A short walk from the Karakoram Highway near Hussaini village, a few kilometres north of Gulmit.